MillionLinesOfCode/javapenalty/README.md

 3.Choose where you want to shoot the ball.
  _A number (between 1 and 6) is randomly generated to determine where the keeper will dive._

+4. On the bottom right, a speedbar will be displayed.
+It will be used to determine the strength with which you kick the football.
+Click on the desired range, arranged ascending from left to right, to power up your shot.

-4.If the goalkeeper guesses it right he saves the shot, else you score!
+5.If the goalkeeper guesses it right he saves the shot, else you score!

-5.The player will get a total of 5 chances to score(or miss!).
+6.The player will get a total of 5 chances to score(or miss!).

+7. Score is displayed on the top left and is updated after each shot.

+# Installing and running javapenalty(Text-based version)

+1. Switch to 'Demo-3' branch.

+2. Download *all the files* by clicking on the 'Clone or download' button and unzip the files in a directory of your choice.

+3. Navigate to the unzipped folder and then proceed to the 'Penalty Shootout Text Version' folder, which should be in the unzipped folder.

+4. Compile the .java files using

+`javac *.java`

+5. You should then be clear to run the AnimationApp file using

+`java AnimationApp`

-# Installing and running javapenalty
+# Installing and running javapenalty(GUI version)

 1.Confirm that you are on the 'Demo-3' branch.
 If not, switch to this branch.